 Hot tub shelters constructed from timber are commonly used in garden environments, and can vary in type.
 A pergola can form a simple minimal enclosure with posts and beams latticed over the top.
 You can increase your privacy and shade from the sun with a pergola by introducing more plants, or even pinning up sheer curtains that can be draped where needed.

 Pergolas can be enhanced by using fence screens around the hot tub to form a semi-enclosure.
 This design has the advantage of allowing you to screen off or open up views as desired.

 If you’re looking for a shelter that will give you some shade in the summer, you may want to consider a large parasol, sail shade or pop-up gazebo.

 Basic gazebos take the form of a canopy and posts, whilst others have screens or drapes which can be pulled or zipped across to increase privacy.

 These lightweight solutions are the ultimate in DIY hot tub shelters.
 Do bear in mind that this type of structure will serve you well if you are seeking shelter from the glaring sun and light rain, but DIY hot tub shelters may not work so well for those more inclement weather conditions.

 Permanent Jacuzzi shelters

 Hot tub shelter ideas for a more permanent type of structure could include a pergola design that incorporates a solid roof, or other built-in features such as seating and a bar area.

 You may even wish to go for a brick-built enclosure with a tiled roof.
 Such hot tub shelters will need more input in terms of time and budget, but they will serve you well year-round and should prove more of a long-lasting investment.

-Quality Self-Cleaning Hot Tubs from Hydropool Surrey
+Build Your Hot Tub Shelter With a Self-Cleaning Hot Tub from Hydropool Surrey